freeauth/freeauth/README.md

 ### Install dependencies

-Please **DO NOT** modify the apt commands, we need to install all the recommended packages.
+Please **DO NOT** modify the apt commands, we need to install all the recommend packages when process the following .

 ```
 sudo apt update